alphagov/government-service-design-manual/service-manual/agile/quality.md

 ---
 layout: detailed-guidance
-title: Ensuring quality
+title: Quality
-subtitle: So good that people prefer to use them
+subtitle: How to define it, measure it and maintain it
 category: agile
 type: guide
 audience: